KayWa7/gencg_h2501/readme.md

 # Week 03
 To combine the grid and time exercises of this and last week, I tried programming a rough and simple moon phase cycle in the p5-editor.
 For now, I restrict myself to simple shapes until I have more practise with the new tools.
+I made a rough sketch in PowerPoint to plan the composition.

-The code used looked as follows:
+The code used to create a basis in p5.js looked as follows:

 let angle = 0;     // for moon orbit
 let lineLength = 50;  // base line length